mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 </form>
 ```

-What if we had to create a function that allowed us to register a "main event listener".
+What if we had to create a function that allowed us to register a "main event listener"?

-- If we're passed a `form` element, we should allow registration of a "submit callback"
+- If we are passed a `form` element, we should allow registration of a "submit callback"
-- If we're passed an `iframe` element, we should allow registration of a "postmessage callback"
+- If we are passed an `iframe` element, we should allow registration of a "postmessage callback"

 Let's give it a shot: